 9. Reevaluate Your Overall Insurance Needs

-There just might be more to think about than just how to insure engagement rings—there just might be other new items you need to insure.
-"In addition to engagement ring insurance, remember this is a time when you should be reevaluating all of your insurance needs as newlyweds," says Jeanne Salvatore, senior vice president of public affairs and consumer spokesperson for the Insurance Information Institute.
-You might even consider ramping up your insurance coverage to account for expensive or hard-to-replace wedding gifts.
+There might be more to think about than just how to insure engagement rings.
+"Remember this is a time when you should be reevaluating all of your insurance needs as newlyweds," says Jeanne Salvatore, senior vice president of public affairs and consumer spokesperson for the Insurance Information Institute.
+Additionally, you may want to consider ramping up your insurance coverage to account for expensive or hard-to-replace wedding gifts.